D.O.B: 1916-09-21

 D.O.D: 2003-01-19

-Françoise Giroud, born Lea France Gourdji (21 September 1916 in Lausanne, Switzerland and not in Geneva as often written – 19 January 2003 in Neuilly-sur-Seine) was a French journalist, screenwriter, writer, and politician.
-Giroud was born to immigrant Sephardi Turkish Jewish parents; her father was Salih Gourdji Al Baghdadi, Director of the Agence Télégraphique Ottomane in Geneva.
-She was educated at the Lycée Molière and the Collège de Groslay.
+Françoise Giroud (born Lea France Gourdji; 21 September 1916 – 19 January 2003) was a French journalist, screenwriter, writer, and politician.
+Giroud was born in Lausanne, Switzerland, to immigrant Sephardi Turkish Jewish parents; her father was Salih Gourdji Al Baghdadi, Director of the Agence Télégraphique Ottomane in Geneva.
+She was educated at the Collège de Groslay and the Lycée Molière in Paris.
 She did not graduate from university.
 She married and had two children, a son (who died before her) and a daughter.
-Giroud's work in cinema began with director Marc Allégret as a script-girl on his 1932 version of Marcel Pagnol's Fanny.
-In 1936 she worked with Jean Renoir on the set of La Grande Illusion.
-She later wrote screenplays, eventually completed 30 full-length books (both fiction and non-fiction), and wrote newspaper columns.
-She was the editor of Elle magazine from 1946 (shortly after...
+Giroud's work in cinema began with director Marc Allégret as a script-girl on his 1932 adaptation of Marcel Pagnol's play Fanny.
+In 1936, she worked with Jean Renoir on the set of Grand Illusion.
+She later wrote screenplays, 30 books (both fiction and non-fiction), and wrote newspaper columns.
+She was the editor of Elle magazine from 1946 (shortly after it was founded) until 1953, when she and her then-partner...